tabilzad/internal-proxy/README.md

  - Forwarding or Mocking GET/POST Requests
  - HTTP Status Mocking
+ - Importing and Exporting Profiles

 # Building

 To build use `:bootRun` gradle task.
-Building with InteliJ will not run the buildInfo task so versioning will not work, but the app would run fine.
+Building with InteliJ IDEA will not run the buildInfo task so versioning will not work, but the app would run fine.

 # Contributions